hapax/hapax.github.io/assets/form.md

 marked, and stuck together in clever ways; materials curve and stick by virtue of their constituent chemicals, usually long, jointed molecular chains called polymers;
-molecules, in turn, are built like lego from a smorgasboard of atoms;
+polymers, in turn, are built like lego from a smorgasboard of atoms;
 and each atom is a tiny solar system, electrons whirring in their elaborate orbitals around a dense core of protons and neutrons.